Management and Monitoring of Parasitic and Infectious Emergencies (GS-EPI)

 Know-how and skills

-Graduates of the GS-EPI track of the Eco-EPI major are able to establish and implement management or surveillance programs by integrating based on the identification of emergence factors of parasitic and infectious diseases, namely:
+Graduates of the GS-EPI program in Eco-EPI are able to establish and implement integrated management or monitoring programs based on the identification of factors contributing to the emergence of parasitic and infectious diseases, namely:

-• characteristics of ecological cycles and transmission dynamics
+• the characteristics of ecological cycles and transmission dynamics

-• evolutionary and molecular mechanisms favoring epidemics, emergence and/or host changes
+• evolutionary and molecular mechanisms promoting epidemics, emergence, and/or host shifts

-• the relative risks associated with each of these factors in each outbreak and/or emergence
+• the relative risks associated with each of these factors in each case of epidemic and/or emergence

-To carry out this identification, which is specific to each management or monitoring context, they apply their disciplinary knowledge in various fields such as
+To carry out this identification specific to each management or monitoring context, they apply their disciplinary knowledge in various fields such as

-• in biological and ecological sciences (including evolutionary biology) focusing on pathogen-induced diseases
+• in biological and ecological sciences (including evolutionary biology) focused on diseases caused by pathogens

-• mathematical sciences (statistics and modeling) and computer science focused on the collection and analysis of epidemiological data (databases, GIS, etc.)
+• in mathematics (statistics and modeling) and computer science focused on the collection and analysis of epidemiological data (databases, GIS, etc.)

-• in applied human sciences focused on the factors of emergence, risks and management: sociology, economics, political governance, law (through organizations and institutions), identification and management of risks...
+• in applied human sciences focused on emergence factors, risks, and management: sociology, economics, political governance, law (through organizations and institutions), risk identification and management, etc.

 To establish and implement management or monitoring programs,

-• they know how to implement a rational and relevant organization in an autonomous way, and apply it to a specific context, by integrating information of various kinds, in a rigorous scientific approach.
+• They know how to independently implement a rational and relevant organization, apply it to a specific context, integrating information of various kinds, using a rigorous scientific approach.

-• they master project management and team coordination
+• they are skilled in project management and team coordination

-• They know how to interact and communicate with various collaborators: epidemiological or specialized researchers, decision-makers or elected officials, representatives of stakeholders or communities at different levels of civil society (breeders, hunters, patients, etc.), field workers, etc.
+• They know how to interact and communicate with a variety of collaborators: epidemiologists or specialized researchers, decision-makers or elected officials, representatives of stakeholders or communities at different levels of civil society (farmers, hunters, patients, etc.), field workers, etc.

 Read more